 Bronze-plate printing for a Qin Dynasty royal decree, 221 BC

-The 26th year under First Emperor Qin’s reign, The Emperor has unified the land under heaven, brought peace to the kingdom and become the Crown of China.
+In the 26th year of his reign as the head of Qin state, he unified the land under heaven, brought peace to the kingdom and became the Crown of China.
 Now His Majesty instructs Prime Minister and his office to issue a standard measurement code for everybody to follow.